luije87/documentation/csv.rst

 major_names                   Semi-colon separated list of major.
-These match on the majors that have been imported previously. education_start_date          The date the student started at the school in any standard date format. education_end_date            The date the student finished at the school (can be blank if currently_attending is set) override_disabled_field       This field tells Handshake to ignore this user in future syncs and is used to transition a student to an alumni.
+These match on the majors that have been imported previously. education_start_date          The date the student started at the school in any standard date format. education_end_date            The date the student finished at the school (can be blank if currently_attending is set)
 ============================= ==========================================================================================

 For an example file of the suggested fields [Click Here](https://drive.google.com/open?id=0B-F3sE2DoFa8WE9oSVlpN1FGWXc&authuser=0)